tOverney/project_report/sliderust-master/slides.md

 * Microbenchmarking
 * Fermi
 * Microbenchmarking results
+* Conclusions
 * What's next
+* Questions

-# Goal of the project
+# 2. Goal of the project

 * Increase GPU performance for cryptographic applications.
   * Understanding current limitations of cryptography on GPUs